Green Infrastructure

 The State of the James is a report card summarizing ongoing efforts to bring the James River back to full health.
 This comprehensive assessment of the health of the river is published every two years.
 View the report to see how the river’s health has changed.

-Conservation Tips: Leave the Leaves
+Conservation Tips: Skip the Salt this Winter

-Conservation Tips: Conservation Landscaping
+Conservation Tips: Watering Trees

 Summertime in Virginia comes with hot and, at times, dry weather that can be very stressful for trees.
 Heat stress and drought conditions can make trees more susceptible to insects and disease problems.
 Trees have become increasingly important in the face of a...